The Sword of State

 Gifted to James IV by Pope Julius II in 1507, the Sword of State was made by Italian craftsman Domenico da Sutri.
 It is part of the Honours of Scotland – Scotland’s Crown jewels – on display at Edinburgh Castle.
 The other priceless pieces are the Crown of Scotland and the Sceptre.
 All are objects of immense significance.
 The Honours of Scotland are the oldest Crown jewels in Britain and among the oldest in Europe.

-The quality of the sword’s decoration exceeds that of the other Honours.
+The Sword of State represents an exceptionally high quality of decoration.
 Da Sutri took the arms of Pope Julius as the theme for the sword handle design.
 Oak trees and acorns symbolise the risen Christ and dolphins signify Christ’s Church.
 The base of the blade is etched on both faces with the figures of St Peter and St Paul.
 Inlaid gold lettering reads: “JULIUS II PONT MAX” (‘Julius II Supreme Pontiff’).

 The wooden scabbard is covered in dark red velvet and mounted with silver-gilt metalwork.
 An enamelled panel features the arms of Pope Julius II and a symbol of the papacy.
 The rest of the scabbard is richly decorated with oak leaves, acorns, dolphins and grotesque masks.